micmejia/bible-dump/AMPC/Matthew/Matt 19.md

-And anyone _and_ everyone who has left houses or brothers or sisters or father or mother or children or lands for My name's sake will receive [^j]many [even a hundred] times more and will inherit eternal life.
+And anyone _and_ everyone who has left houses or brothers or sisters or father or mother or children or lands for My name's sake will receive many [even a hundred] times more and will inherit eternal life.